MinchinWeb/minchin.releaser/readme.rst

     except ImportError:
         print("[WARN] minchin.releaser not installed.")

-    # your other invoke tasks...
+    # your other Invoke tasks...

 To confirm that this is working, go to the command line in the root folder of your project, and run: